 - Do not wear a white suit to a press check.

-The printed books from most of my best work in that era ended up in a landfill, since the products never shipped.
+The printed books from my best work in that era ended up in a landfill, because the products never shipped.

 From those early basics, I continued to pass myself off as a writer and a manager of technical communicators.
 Subsequent lessons began to merge or cancel each other out: